The Hidden Framework Most Founders Miss When Choosing a Cofounder Coach

 You're working through active challenges or complex dynamics

-You want consistency to anchor your leadership practice
+You want consistency to anchor new communication habits

 Choose infrequent sessions if:

-You’re in a good place and want occasional tune-ups
+You're in a relatively stable place and want occasional check-ins

-The most common cadences are weekly, every other week, and monthly.
+The most common frequencies are weekly, every other week, and monthly.
 I typically recommend starting with higher frequency and tapering down once stability and trust are rebuilt.

 Do you want personal support alongside team coaching?

-Some cofounder coaches integrate individual and joint sessions.
-Others focus exclusively on team dynamics and refer out for 1-on-1 support.
+Some cofounder coaches integrate individual and joint sessions, recognizing that personal patterns deeply influence team dynamics.
+Others focus exclusively on team interactions and refer out for one-on-one support.

 You value personal growth alongside team alignment